Why are Car Engines Getting Smaller

 Smaller car engines are becoming increasingly popular.
 According to a study by Forbes, the average size of new car engines has decreased by almost two inches since 2007.
 One of the reasons for this shift is that smaller engines are more efficient and produce less pollution.
 Here are four reasons why smaller car engines are a good idea:

-See also What is the Normal Engine Temperature of a Car
+See also Where is the Engine in a Car

 1. They’re More Efficient